gravesoft/gravesoft.dev/docs/clean_install_windows.md

 	  [PID]
 	  Value=CGK42-GYN6Y-VD22B-BX98W-J8JXD
 	  ```
 - When installing Windows, avoid selecting the "Previous version of the setup" option.
-The PID.txt method for virtual editions only works with the new installer in Windows 11 24H2 and later.
+The PID.txt method for virtual editions only works with the new installer in Windows 11 24H2 (or newer).

 ![image](./assets/do_not_select_previous_version_of_setup.png)